 The managing bucket is where, metaphorically speaking, you ensure the trains all run on time.
 In this role, you’re establishing goals for your employees and holding them accountable for achieving their targets.

-You’re making sure your products and services are of a high quality and that your biggest customers are happy.
+You’re making sure your products and services are of high quality and that your biggest customers are happy.

 When you’re wearing your manager hat, you’re scouring your company looking for small enhancements every day.
 This obsession with continuous improvement is what big companies call “six-sigma thinking,” but you probably just think of it as building a great company.